zakzakzak/Real-time-screen-viewer/README.md

 # Real-time-screen-viewer
-Real time screen capture using processing so i can video procesing youtube video without download it
+Real time screen capture using processing.
+So i can video procesing youtube video without download it.